a-monroy99/ecommerce/README.md

 ## Description

-This terminal based app is to help keep track of your companies products and it's price organzied by its associated tags or categories; as it generates a random ID to keep track of the products.
+This terminal based app is to help keep track of your companies products and it's price organzied by its associated tags or categories; as it generates a random ID to distinguish one product from the other.
 I learned in this app how to associate different models and their information and how to properly use async await functions.

 ## Installation